 Choosing eco-friendly candles help you improve your indoor air quality, protect your health and save the planet.
 With the list above, you can find non-toxic candles that come in a wide range of natural materials like soy, coconut, essential oils, and other natural ingredients.
 You also get your candles in reusable glass containers that help you reduce waste, perfect for your sustainable living journey.

 Many candles are made with paraffin wax.
 Paraffin is a colorless solid that consists of straight-chain hydrocarbons.
-Manufacturers produce them from petroleum waste that is deodorized and then chemically bleached into the wax.
+Manufacturers produce them from deodorized petroleum waste and chemically bleach them into the wax.

-They use paraffin wax in making candles and other products like cosmetics, polishes, wax papers, and so on.
+They use paraffin wax to make candles and other products like cosmetics, polishes, wax papers, etc.

 Paraffin candles are the most commonly used, come in various scents and colors, and are often affordable.
 However, these candles are not biodegradable and are slightly toxic.

-In this study, researchers compare paraffin candles with vegetable wax candles.
-They enclose both candles in a constructed chamber for up to six hours to trap and test the gases emitting from the burning candles.
-The paraffin candles released toxic chemicals, while the vegetable wax candles did not .
+In this study, researchers compare paraffin candles with vegetable wax candles1.
+They enclose both candles in a constructed chamber to trap and test the gases emitting from the burning candles.
+The paraffin candles released toxic chemicals, while the vegetable wax candles did not.

 There are also scented candles with wicks containing lead, releasing airborne heavy metals that can be toxic when burned.